geicibarham/Geiciane-sum/planning.md

 <br>
 <li>Second, I reset my CSS to reduce browser inconsistencies (border, margin, font of size headings and etc).</li>
 <br>
 <li>After that, utilizing my teacher's knowledge of second-grader students (their developmental stages and what they are able to do at this age).
 I then started thinking about what features this app needs to provide a great user experience.
-Next comes the knowledge on UX that I acquired through courses, practice, and what I do daily at work while building Investor Relations Websites.</li>
+Next comes the knowledge on UX that I acquired through courses, practice, and what I do daily at work while building Investor Relations Websites.</li> <br>

 <li>I know The app would need to be fun, and colorful, and the main way of communicating with the user would have to be through icons and images. </li>
 <br>